Makeover Documentation

 The four graphic settings Wallpaper, ButtonCursor,

-DLL's then I recommend reading some of the graphics off a disk.
-The reason for
+recommend reading some of the graphics off a disk.
+The reason for this is

-and DLL sizes by quite a lot.
-For the WMF and CUR files the size is negligible.
+the exe and DLL sizes by quite a lot.
+For the WMF and CUR files the size

 ButtonCursor=~Hand.Cur

-section named Library, Object and Resource files and click on the Add button.
+the section named Library, Object and Resource files and click on the Add

 Naming the INI File